rayudu-os956/rayudu-os956/README.md

 ### 🏴‍☠️ About Me
 > “The world’s not just data and code — it’s an ocean of innovation waiting to be explored.” 🌍
-I’m an aspiring **Cloud-Native Developer and DevOps Engineer** passionate about building scalable, secure systems using **.NET, Docker, Kubernetes, and Azure**.
+I’m an aspiring **Dotnet Developer  and DevOps Engineer** passionate about building scalable, secure systems using **.NET, Docker, Kubernetes, and Azure**.
 My journey blends **AI, IoT, and Blockchain** into innovative, real-world applications — the Grand Line of modern tech!

 ---